chandannaidu6/ragbench/README.md

 ## Reranking

-Any retriever can be wrapped with a cross-encoder reranker — it composes with all of `bm25`/`dense`/`hybrid`/`hyde` without any of them knowing reranking exists:
+Any retriever can be wrapped with a cross-encoder reranker, it composes with all of `bm25`/`dense`/`hybrid`/`hyde` without any of them knowing reranking exists:

 ```json
 {